JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/making-logs-more-useful.md

 ---
-date: 2022-17-28 13:13
+date: 2022-07-28 13:13
 description: Swift Stack Traces are not very useful in most logs because they're obfuscated.
-In this article we'll learn how to determine the call site in a usable way using Swift's \#file, \#line, & \#function
+In this article, we'll learn how to determine the call site in a usable way using Swift's #file, #line, & #function
 tags: MacOS, iOS, Swift, Technology, Tutorial
 ---